OmniVirt/OmniVirt-React-Native-Example/README.md

 ## Additional Instruction From [Awesome Tutorial](https://facebook.github.io/react-native/docs/getting-started.html)

-Create a file named **local.properties** in "android" folder.
+Create a file named **local.properties** in **android** folder by using the following content.
 Don't forget to replace YOUR_USERNAME into your username.
 ```
 sdk.dir = /Users/YOUR_USERNAME/Library/Android/sdk
 ```